Nickklein13/CMDadmin-andcommands/README.md

 <p>
 There are thousands of different commands you can do CMD prompt, these were just a few to demonstrate the basic background of this project.
-After reading this, you should now be able to open CMD in admin, set it to permanently open in admn, and hopefully learned a few new fun commands in command prompt you didn't know bwfore.
+After reading this, you should now be able to open CMD in admin, set it to permanently open in admin, and hopefully learned a few new fun commands in command prompt you didn't know before.

 </p>
 <br />